 The appointment of a DSMB does not alter the responsibilities of researchers and REBs to monitor participant safety.
 In the context of multi-site trials, when new information at one site may be relevant to participant welfare and consent at other sites, principal investigators must ensure that this information is shared with researchers at each site, and researchers must ensure that the REB also receives these reports (Article 11.8).
 The REB must be prepared to act upon these reports, especially where urgent action is required (see Article 11.9).

 Article 11.8 Researchers shall promptly report new information that may affect the welfare or consent of participants, to the REB, and to other appropriate regulatory or advisory bodies.
+New information must be submitted to the publicly accessible trial registry along with reports of findings once the trial is completed.
+Where possible, this information can be reported earlier to the registry in descriptions of study design, intervention, or an equivalent data field.
 When new information is relevant to participants’ welfare, researchers shall promptly inform all participants to whom the information applies (including former participants).
 Researchers shall work with their REB to determine which participants must be informed, and how the information should be conveyed.

 Application In the course of any type of clinical trial, new information may arise that is relevant to participants’ welfare and/or their ongoing consent to participate (see Article 2.8, Article 3.3, Articles 6.15 and 6.16, and Article 11.8).
 This new information may arise from unanticipated issues (e.g., adverse reactions to interventions) or from routine evaluations of participant health that occur in the context of the trial.
 It may pertain to all participants, or only to those in one arm of a trial, or only to one participant with a particular health issue.
 It may be information that arises from other related research that has repercussions for ongoing trials.
 To understand the particular relevance of new information, it should be considered from the perspective of the participant.
-Article 11.8 outlines the continuing duty of researchers to share new and relevant information regarding clinical trials with the REB and other relevant bodies, and with participants and their primary care clinicians, as indicated by the nature of the information.
+Article 11.8 outlines the continuing duty of researchers to share new and relevant information regarding clinical trials with the REB, the publicly accessible registry where the trial is registered, other relevant bodies, and with participants and their primary care clinicians, as indicated by the nature of the information.
 The more relevant, serious and urgent the information, the more promptly it should be disclosed.

 New information that arises outside the trial (e.g., new findings in other related research) must also be disclosed when that information is relevant to the participant’s ongoing consent to participation.
 Researchers should also promptly share new information about an intervention with other researchers or clinicians administering it to participants or patients, and with the scientific community – to the extent that it may be relevant to the general public’s welfare.
 New information thus covers a range of matters that includes, but is not limited to, the following: